aeroimperial-optimization/QUINOPT/docs/04_basic_examples/feas_nobc.rst

 		The integration interval has already been specified when defining the independent variable.

 -----------------------------------
-3. Solving the problem with QUINOPT
+3. Solve the problem with QUINOPT
 -----------------------------------

 Once the variables and the integrand of the inequality have been set up, a value of :math:`\gamma` for which the integral functional is positive semidefinite can be found using the command ``quinopt()``, together with YALMIP's command ``value()``